Split-rail fence: Buck-and-rail fence

 Buck-and-rail fencing was ubiquitous in battlefields in the Eastern Theater of the American Civil War, because of the proximity of forested land and their ease of construction.
 These split rail fences were a major source of firewood for both the Union and Confederate armies.

-Modern buck-and-rail fences are expensive, costing $4.00 per foot in 1995 and $6 per foot in 2001 in the United States.
-While easy to construct, building them is physically demanding.

-Buck-and-rail fences are ecologically positive, in that while they do the job of keeping larger animals in or out, smaller wildlife can pass through them easily, and they can be readily climbed over by people.
-Furthermore, being made of timber, they are less intrusive on the landscape, and, over time, naturally breakdown.
+Buck-and-rail fences can keep larger animals in or out, while smaller wildlife can pass through them easily, and they can be readily climbed over by people.

 Mortised fence

 In the United Kingdom (and increasingly in suburban America) a different style of split-rail fence is used.
 This is not free-standing but consists of vertical posts placed in the ground, having holes (mortises) in each side into which the roughly pointed ends of split rails (usually of sweet chestnut) are placed.
 No zig-zagging is necessary.
 This style is commonly used as decorative fencing, or for horse-keeping.
 Such fences are a specific type of a more general form, called post-and-rail fences.